Why Everybody's Place?

 It seems obvious that people who claim to follow Jesus are required to go where he would go and do what he would do.
 Today, the most vulnerable and marginalized members of our community are those experiencing homelessness.
 That’s why Everybody’s Place exists.
 To build a safe, supportive community for people who are experiencing homelessness and invite the larger community to a lifestyle of love and service.

-Galveston County is home to 350,000+ people.
-Ten percent (+/- 35,000) live below the poverty line.
-Thousands of our neighbors live paycheck to paycheck, one incident away from eviction.
-For many, the great concern is not “What do I do if that happens?”, but “What do I do now?”
+These aren't statistics, these are neighbors.
+Thousands of our neighbors are one incident away from eviction but for many more the great concern is not “What do I do if that happens?”, but “What do I do now?”

 Imagine…a nine year old girl.
 Her single mother works 40+ hours a week but does not earn enough to provide for groceries, childcare, transportation, medical needs, clothing, and housing.
 They’re bouncing from couch to couch, staying with friends, extended family, whoever would provide a place to sleep or they are living in places unfit for humans, much less children.
 That nine year old girl is the most vulnerable member of our community.
 She and her family don’t need judgment or condemnation, pity or hand-outs, they need a safe, supportive community where they can put down roots, have hope, and thrive.